NoRedInk/deploy-complexity/README.md

 Displays the last 3 deploys on production
 $ deploy-complexity.rb -b staging -d
 Show changes from every single staging deploy
+$ deploy-complexity.rb --pattern '^subdir/'
+Show only PRs that make modifications to files in the subdir/ directory.
 ```

 ### For Testing